leonjalfon1/TFS2017ThemeColorUpdater/README.md

 2. Restart the TFS server in order to apply the changes

 # Using
-- Both scripts must be executed directly in the application server with administrator privileges
+- The scripts must be executed directly in the application tier with administrator privileges
 - All the parameters are optional and receive default values

 ## Tfs2017ThemeColorUpdater.ps1